Dear ALBA Members,

 Additionally, the structure of the DLLC is already fully tested, accepted, and in place.
 It seemed like it was a natural to have hemp products manufactured and sold side-by-side with spiritless liquor products; it also seems natural to have the supervising agency, the DLLC, also supervise the manufacturer and sale of adult beverages.

-Although the sale and regulation of adult hemp beverages would be nearly identical to the sale and regulation of liquor products, there will be some differences:
+Although the sale and regulation of adult hemp beverages would have been nearly identical to the sale and regulation of liquor products, there would have been some differences:

 SB 1467: Liquor; Consumption; Watercraft